MarufZak/study-logs/linux-command-line/README.md

 We can redirect _stdout_ of program to some file.
 It's done with **>** operator.
 If file doesn't exist, it's created.
 Note that file contents are overwritten once **>** is used.
 To append output to the file, **>>** is used.

 Redirecting stderr is a bit harder.
 Program produces output to file streams.
 First three are _stdin_, _stdout_, _stderr_.
 Shell them internally by file descriptiors 0, 1, 2 respectively.
 Shell provides notation to redirect files using file descriptor numbers.
-To redirect _stderr_ to some file, `2> file` syntax is used.
+To redirect _stderr_ to some file, **2>** syntax is used.
 For example `ls -la nonefile 2> errors.txt`.

 Sometimes it's useful to redirect both output and errors to same file.
 For this `ls -la somefile files.txt 2>&1` is used.
 In this case output of command is redirected to the file, and _stderr_ is redirected to _stdout_.
-Swapping the order of these redirects doesn't work, redirecting _stderr_ should be after stdout _redirection_.
+Swapping the order of these redirects doesn't work, redirecting _stderr_ should be after _stdout_ redirection.

-Modern bash provides another way to redirect both _stdout_ and _stderr_ to same file, for example `ls -la somefile &> files.txt`, with _&>_ operator.
+Modern bash provides another way to redirect both _stdout_ and _stderr_ to same file, for example `ls -la somefile &> files.txt`, with **&>** operator.

 To ignore the output and not print on the screen, we can redirect it to `/dev/null`.
 It's special file in Unix systems that simply does nothing with the input.
 This file is called bit bucket.

 The command to concatenate the files is `cat`.
 We can specify file names and it outputs the contents for us.
 But if we don't, it hangs.
 It waits input from _stdin_, and because it's attached to keyboard, it's waiting for us to type.
-We can also redirect the _stdin_ from keyboard to some file with following syntax: `cat < files.txt`, so with `<` operator.
+We can also redirect the _stdin_ from keyboard to some file with following syntax: `cat < files.txt`, so with **<** operator.

+Redirection is taken from shell feature called _pipeline_.
+It's about redirecting stdout to stdin with `|` character.
+For example `ls -la | less` redirects output to `less` command.
+So yes, `less` also accepts input from stdin.

+We can make pipelines more complex, by adding some layers.
+These layers might serve as filtering layers.
+It can be done with `sort`, `uniq`, `grep`, and other commands.
+These commands are also discussed: `wc` (lines, words, bytes count), `head/tail` (tail has feature of viewing the changes in realtime with `-f` option), `tee` (read from stdin and output to stdout and files).